thiblahute/meson-website/Reference-manual.md

 The first argument to this function must be a string defining the name of this project.
 It must be followed by one or more programming languages that the project uses.
 Supported values for languages are <tt>c</tt>, <tt>cpp</tt> (for <tt>C++</tt>), <tt>objc</tt>, <tt>objcpp</tt>, <tt>fortran</tt>, <tt>java</tt>, <tt>cs</tt> (for <tt>C#</tt>) and <tt>vala</tt>.

+Project accepts one keyword argument, <tt>subproject_dir</tt>.
+This specifies the top level directory name that holds Meson subprojects.
+This is only meant as a compatibility option for existing code bases that house their embedded source code in a custom directory.
+All new projects should not set this but instead use the default value.
+It should be noted that this keyword argument is ignored inside subprojects.
+There can be only one subproject dir and it is set in the top level Meson file.

 ### run_command ###

 Runs the command specified in positional arguments.
 Returns an opaque object containing the result of the invocation.